 Mail is made from a renewable resource.
 The vast majority of paper produced in America today comes from trees grown for that specific purpose.
 The forest industry ensures that the number of trees each year is increasing, so trees are not a depleting resource.
 In fact, forest land in the United States has increased by 5.3 million acres in the past three decades.

 Direct mail is critical to the economic well-being of communities, businesses and charities throughout the United States.
 Last year it represented more than $686 billion in sales, supporting jobs at more than 300,000 small businesses across the country.

 Commitment to Consumer Choice and Other DMA Requirements

-If you've ever shopped direct—by mail, online, by phone or by home shopping TV shows—chances are, you're buying from members of the Direct Marketing Association.
+If you've ever shopped direct—by mail, online, by phone or by home shopping TV shows—chances are, you're buying from members of the Data & Marketing Association.
 As DMA members, these companies must agree to follow our Commitment to Consumer Choice guidelines, ethics guidelines and specific complaint resolution processes.